-The authors would like to acknowledge VTrans for providing funding for this work.
+The authors would like to acknowledge the Vermont Agency of Transportation (VTrans) for providing funding for this work.
 We are grateful to the Technical Advisory Committee for providing advice and guidance on this project.
-Members include:

-- Michele Boomhower

-- Sommer Bucossi

-- Heidi Dimick

-- Wayne Gammell

-- Christine Hetzel

-- Wanda Minoli

-- Colleen Montague

-- Emily Parkany

-- Scott Rogers

-- Lori Valburn
+Members include: Michele Boomhower, Sommer Bucossi, Heidi Dimick, Wayne Gammell, Christine Hetzel, Wanda Minoli, Colleen Montague, Emily Parkany, Scott Rogers, and Lori Valburn.